Pulmonary Vascular Disease Program

-Right heart catheterizations (also known as “pulmonary artery catheterizations”) with acute pulmonary vasodilator trials using inhaled nitric oxide are performed regularly by Jefferson physicians at Thomas Jefferson University Hospital’s cardiac catheterization laboratory.
+Right heart catheterizations (also known as “Swan-Ganz catheterization” or “pulmonary artery catheterization”) with acute pulmonary vasodilator trials using inhaled nitric oxide are performed regularly by Jefferson physicians at Thomas Jefferson University Hospital’s cardiac catheterization laboratory.
 We are particularly pleased by the success our patients have had with the inhaled and newer parenteral (intravenous and subcutaneous) prostacyclins, coordinated by our nursing staff with close collaboration with the specialty pharmacies.

-We are currently enrolling PAH patients in the GRIPHON trial, a global study of a novel oral prostacyclin analogue aiming to reduce morbidity and mortality caused by PAH.
+We are currently following PAH patients enrolled in the GRIPHON trial, a global study of a novel oral prostacyclin analogue aiming to reduce morbidity and mortality caused by PAH. [update].

 Our clinical research interests include new oral therapies for PAH, sleep apnea evaluation in PH, right ventricular function in sickle cell disease, improved ways to measure the exercise tolerance in PAH, catheter extraction of pulmonary embolism and pathogenesis of PAH in advanced liver disease.